tpyork/hgen-612/course-info/hgen-612_syllabus.md

 ## Textbook
-All required reading/viewing material will be posted on the class OSF page.
+All required reading/viewing material will be linked to the lecture schedule located on the Github page.
 There is no required textbook.
 However, [*R for Data Science*][101] (Wickham & Grolemund) is an excellent general reference and [*Advanced R*][102] (Wickham) is great for a more in-depth guide to the R language.

 ## Student Responsibilities